 He urges us to see a river as itself and as a whole—pointing backward to geology and atmospherics, history and evolution, and forward to insects and fish, hydrology, botany, and I would add water.
 To see a river as unique as the North Fork Smith takes some understanding of its most elemental components and their connectivity and function.

-One of the wettest places in the nation
+One of the wettest places on the West Coast

 Most of the precipitation in this remote, rugged corner of Oregon and California falls as rain.
 Some runs off creating spectacular winter whitewater, especially in the California half of the North Fork Smith.
-But the rain, and fleeting snowpack, also infiltrate into an ancient faulted and fractured landscape.
-On the surface it’s populated by an abundance of peridotite rock, gnarled pine and cedar, and more rare and endemic plants than almost any place in North America.
+But the rain, and fleeting snowpack, also infiltrates into an ancient faulted and fractured geologic feature that forms the river’s watershed.
+On the surface, this rugged, stark landscape is populated by an abundance of peridotite rock, gnarled pine and cedar, and more rare and endemic plants than almost any place in North America.
 But equally important is what’s out of sight.

-The serpentine terrain of the North Fork Smith River watershed and the South Kalmiopsis may look like a desert, but according to Forest Service documents, it can get 100 to 160 inches of annual precipitation.
+The serpentine terrain of the North Fork Smith River watershed and the South Kalmiopsis may look like a desert, but according to Forest Service report, it receives 100 to 160 inches of annual precipitation.
+Often rainfall totals exceed this amount.
 The Gasquet Mountain Mine draft Environmental Impact Statement says the Smith River watershed is one of the wettest places in the nation.
 During the 1981-82 water year, 240 inches of precipitation was recorded on Gasquet Mountain.

 A unique hydrogeologic setting